cjacker/opensource-toolchain-bouffalo-lab/README.md

 ## Demo project

-The bl_mcu_sdk mainly use cmake and make to manage the project, and have it's own project management style, take [sipeed_rv_debugger_plus_blink] demo as example, the dir structure looks like:
+The bl_mcu_sdk mainly use cmake and make to manage the project, and have it's own project management style, take [blink_demo](https://github.com/cjacker/opensource-toolchain-bouffalo-lab/tree/main/blink_demo) as example, the dir structure looks like:

 ```
-sipeed_rv_debugger_plus_blink
+blink_demo
 ├── CMakeLists.txt : manage sources, build flags and target name.
-├── flash_prog_cfg.ini : linux not used now, maybe it will be used with bouffalo devcube?
+├── flash_prog_cfg.ini : used by BLFlashCommand and invoke with 'make flash'
 ├── main.c : source file(s), to blink a LED connect to GPIO9.
 ├── Makefile : define CHIP/BOARD name, toolchain prefix, SDK PATH. used to start the building process.
 ├── proj.conf : project specific CMAKE flags